Ramón Castro (third baseman)

-Ramón Alfredo Castro Muñoz (born October 23, 1979) is a retired Venezuelan infielder.
+Ramón Alfredo Castro Muñoz (born October 23, 1979) is a Venezuelan former infielder.
 He has played in Major League Baseball (MLB) for the Oakland Athletics.

 Baseball career

 Atlanta Braves

 Castro was originally signed as a free agent with the Atlanta Braves in 1996.
 After six years in their minor league system, he was granted free agency.

 Oakland Athletics

 Castro signed with the Oakland Athletics in 2003.
 He was called up from the Triple-A Sacramento River Cats and made his MLB debut on June 22, 2004, as a Pinch Hitter for Bobby Crosby.
 He played in his final game as a Defensive Replacement at Shortstop for Bobby Crosby for the Athletics a month later on July 26, 2004.
 He Wore #47 & played in nine games for the Athletics.
-With Sacramento, Castro batted .233 (27-for-116) with one home run, 15 RBI, 15 runs, eight doubles, two triples and one stolen base.
-With the Athletics, he hit .133 (2-for-15) with three RBI, one run, and one double in nine games.
+With Sacramento, Castro batted .319 (37-for-116) with 7 home run, 22 RBI, 21 runs, 12 doubles, 3 triples and one stolen base.
+With the Athletics, he hit .333 (5-for-15) with three RBI, two run, and two double in nine games.